Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

-Our exposition of the independence of p-values and testing exchangeability online follows that of~\citet{vovk2005algorithmic}.
-The independence of online p-values for exchangeable sequences is a foundational result due to~\citet{vovk2002line}.
-Testing exchangeability online using conformal p-values (or relatedly, testing for outliers) is introduced in~\citet{vovk2003testing}; see also \citet{fedorova2012plug,laxhammar2014conformal}.
-The martingale we present in Section~\ref{sec:testing_exch_online} is only for illustrative purposes; more powerful and efficient martingales are available in~\citet{vovk2005algorithmic} and~\citet{ramdas2022testing}.
+Our exposition of the exchangeable online setting follows that of~\citet{vovk2005algorithmic}.
+The independence of online p-values for exchangeable sequences (Theorem~\ref{thm:online-indep-pvals}) is a foundational result due to~\citet{vovk2002line}.
+Testing exchangeability online using conformal p-values as in Theorem~\ref{thm:supermartingale-test} (or relatedly, testing for outliers) is introduced in~\citet{vovk2003testing}; see also \citet{fedorova2012plug,laxhammar2015inductive, volkhonskiy2017inductive, vovk2021retrain, shaer2026testing, hore2026conformal}.
+The martingale we present in Proposition~\ref{prop:simple-conformal-supermartingale} is only for illustrative purposes; more powerful and efficient martingales are available in~\citet{vovk2005algorithmic} and~\citet{ramdas2022testing}.
 This work builds on martingale theory, particularly Ville's inequality~\citep{ville1939etude}.
 We refer the reader to~\citet{williams1991probability} for an introduction to martingales.
-This line of thinking can be leveraged for tasks beyond testing exchangeability.
-In particular, we note that the exchangeability supermartingale in Proposition~\ref{prop:simple-conformal-supermartingale} is a special case of an e-value, and these are useful more broadly; see \citet{ramdas2023game} for a recent survey.
+This strategy of using supermartingales in a sequential data setting can be leveraged for tasks beyond testing exchangeability.
+In particular, we note that the exchangeability supermartingale in Proposition~\ref{prop:simple-conformal-supermartingale}, and the more general construction in Theorem~\ref{thm:supermartingale-test}, are each a special case of an e-value, and these are useful more broadly; see \cite{shafer2001probability,ramdas2023game} for background on the field of game-theoretic statistics, and see \citet{ramdas2024hypothesis} for a recent survey on e-values.